-Transfer Policies for Graduate Degree Programs
+Transfer Policies for Graduate and Doctoral Degree and Certificate Programs

-Graduate Degree
+Graduate or Doctoral Degree

-Students who have previously completed graduate coursework at other recognized institutions may transfer a maximum of 12 quarter credits toward a City University of Seattle master's degree program, depending on the program.
+Students who have completed graduate or doctoral coursework at other recognized institutions may transfer up to 25% percent of the required degree credits, not to exceed a maximum of 12 quarter credits, toward a master's or doctoral degree program.
 All transfer credits must reflect grades of 3.0 (B) or better.
-The 12 quarter credits may be transferred through direct equivalency, course substitution or course waiver (or any combination of these), and must be equivalent to City University of Seattle courses, as determined by similar course numbers, titles or content.
+The 12 quarter credits may be transferred through course waiver, course substitution, or direct equivalency (or any combination of these), and must be equivalent to required CityU courses as determined by similar course numbers, titles, or content.